-- How did your experience meet or not meet your learning objectives? - Describe the best aspects about the experience. - Discuss the obstacles and opportunities that emerged during your applied experience, and how you handle these situations. - Describe the impact your experience has on personal and professional development, including future career goals. - List three remaining questions you still have that you would like to pursue further. - What advice would you give future students interested in doing a similar project at the host organization?
+- How did your experience meet or not meet your learning objectives? - Describe the best aspects of the experience. - Discuss the obstacles and opportunities that emerged during your applied experience, and how you handle these situations. - Describe the impact your experience has on personal and professional development, including future career goals. - List three remaining questions you still have that you would like to pursue further. - What advice would you give future students interested in doing a similar project at the host organization?

-International Fellows Reception Poster: Guidelines
+MS1 Summer Project: Fall International Fellows Reception Poster Guidelines